marketgoo/badger-landing/updates/first-version-of-the-semrush-integration.md

 As requested by our first users we’ll be adding valuable information from SEMRush, starting with the 10 best keywords for your client’s website.
 This is a great opportunity to showcase the work and results in your ongoing reports.

-Also, we have developed a new method to extract faster data form Google Analytics and Google Search Console.
+Also, **we have developed a new method to extract faster data form Google Analytics and Google Search Console**.
 Some users with big websites were experiencing during the onboarding long waiting times to have their dashboards ready, so we decided to prioritise improving this experience.

 Finally, we have fixed a few issues that were brought up during the beta testing phase of the product.